 Demand is dependent on general economic conditions.
 A downturn can affect business and earnings.
 There is an urgent need towards infrastructure creation and surging consumption growth that will drive iron & steel demand.

 Raw Material Risk

 Price volatility of key raw materials in manufacturing of steel namely iron ore and coal has increased significantly in past few years.
 The Company is working with major suppliers of key raw materials to achieve competitive prices on long term basis.
-The Company has linkages with Coal India Ltd. to feed coal requirements of the captive power plant as well as the sponge iron unit.

 Managing costs is a key to protect profitability, especially across volatile market cycles.
 The Company has created well-integrated assets comprising WHRB and ABFC captive power plants, which ensure cost-effective availability of power.